FFrabetti/Cooperative-container-migration/docs/traditional stateful migration.md

    ```
    > This is just to simulate a situation where the destination already has some of the image layers of the migrating container.
 3. At the source, create the two volumes and run a container with the sole purpose of writing a file in what will be the readonly one:

    ```
    docker volume create --label rw-guid=$(cat /proc/sys/kernel/random/uuid) testrw docker volume create testro docker run --rm -v testro:/testro \
 		busybox /bin/sh -c 'echo "Read-only content" > /testro/testfile'
    ```
-4. Again at the source, build (and push to the local Registry) the image of the toy container with the following `Dockerfile`:
+4. Again at the source, create a folder with the following `Dockerfile`:

    ```
    FROM busybox
    CMD ["/bin/sh", "-c", "i=0; while true; do echo $i | tee -a /testrw/counter; i=$((i+1)); sleep 1; done"]
    ```

+   then build and push to the local Registry the image of the toy container:

    ```
+   # cd in the directory with Dockerfile
    docker build -t <REGISTRY_ADDR>/testtsm:0.1 .
    docker push <REGISTRY_ADDR>/testtsm:0.1
    ```
 5. Finally, run the toy container at the source:

    ```
    docker run -d --name toytsm \
 		-v testrw:/testrw -v testro:/testro:ro \